ARAldhafeeri/Formactory/README.md

 ## What is Formactory?
 An abstraction layer that simplifies form creation by using a JSON schema to define form structure and elements.
 Formactory then going to parse the schema and render the form elements accordingly.
 The library intergratable with existing React tools.

-## Dynamic forms
-Formfactory already passes schema and data to useEffect, so you can use the schema to update the form based on user interaction.
-This is useful for dynamic forms that change based on user input.
-To create dynamic forms, all you have to do is set the schema of the form as a react state, and update the schema based on user interaction, conditions and so on.

 ## Comparison